Biblical Hebrew II or the equivalent (please get in touch with the course leader if you are in doubt).

 The basis of our work will be the Biblia Hebraica Stuttgartensia (or Quinta as and where available).
 Other biblical texts will be provided ad hoc (Qumran, Samaritan Pentateuch) as appropriate and as desired by course participants

 This course will provide students with the opportunity to practice and refine the language skills they have picked up during their degree so far.
 The course will introduce them to a corpus of texts which is centra lto ancient Judaism and to understanding the religion(s) of ancient Israel and Judah.
 The course will also introduce students to a comparison of different genres written by authors who come from a similar background and worldview, showing the importance of attention and awareness to genre.

 Mode of instruction

-50% a 2,500 word essay on a grammatical issue to be agreed with the course leader
+Essay (5,000 word essay on a text or topic to be agreed with the course leader)

 The final mark for the course will be determined by using the weighted average of these two marks.